shape-changing-interfaces/MorpheesPlug/README.md

 ## How to use the MorpheesPlug Autodesk Fusion 360 add-in
 <ol>
-<li>Place MorpheesPlug folder under ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns/ (Mac).</li>
+  <li>Place MorpheesPlug folder under ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts/ (Mac).</li>
   <li>Launch Fution 360.</li>
   <li>Go to Tools panel then click ADD-INS icon.</li>
   <li>Click MorpheesPlug Script under My Scripts.</li>
   <li>Click Run.</li>
   <li>Choose a widget and change the parameters as needed.</li>
+  <li>Note: If you want to show the script icon on your Fusion 360, put the folder under ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns/ (Mac).
+The icon will show up under Tools/Add-ins arrow.
+You can click the icon to launch the script.</li>
 </ol>

 ## License